Joey-Chow/Marketplace/docs/README.md

    - Main App: http://localhost:3000
    - Dashboard: http://localhost:3000/dashboard.html

+## DEliverable for assignment:
+ 1, Project Description is in docs/'Project_Description.md'
+ 2, All task based documentations are in docs/'Report.PDF'

-## The one page of project description and all the documentations navigations can be found in docs/'Report.md', additionally, and the description of this project architecture is in docs/'architeure.md'.
+ Note: For our own convenience and future reference, we have sepratedly add the task-based documentations in corresponding file.
+Specifically: all the documentations navigations can be found in docs/'Report.md',

+ The description of this project architecture is in docs/'architeure.md'.